Skip to content

 • Output - a node can send a message over an output pin using the transmit function

-By design pin names are case insensitive, ie messages Get File or get file or gET fiLe are considered the same.
+A pin name of a given type (input or output) must be unique for a node.
+By design pin names are case insensitive, ie pin names Get File or get file or gET fiLe are considered the same.
+Note that, as explained below, the interface name is often part of the complete pin name.

 js